-WINSTON-SALEM, North Carolina — The receiver for a defunct company that authorities say was an $850 million Ponzi scheme says most victims will get another check in early August.
+WINSTON-SALEM, North Carolina — The receiver for a defunct Lexington company that authorities say was an $850 million Ponzi scheme says most victims have gotten another check.

-ZeekRewards and the online penny auction site Zeekler.com operated in Lexington.
-The U.S. Securities and Exchange Commission shut down the company in 2012.
+ZeekRewards and the online penny auction site Zeekler.com were closed by the U.S. Securities and Exchange Commission in 2012.

 Burks pleaded not guilty last year to federal charges of wire and mail fraud, conspiracy and tax fraud.
-His trial date is set for May 2016.
+His trial is set for next May.

 Information from: Winston-Salem Journal, http://www.journalnow.com